 Timeline Entry: 4/25/1954 Massive Polio Vaccine Trial Begins in U.S.

 In all, over 1.3 million children participated in the trial.
-The trial was a randomized, double-blind test, meaning that children were randomly assigned to either the control group or the vaccine group.
-Neither the children (or their parents) nor health officials knew which children had received the vaccine and which had received the injected placebo fluid.
+The trial was a randomized, double-blinded test, meaning that children were randomly assigned to either the control group or the vaccine group.
+Neither the children (nor their parents) nor health officials knew which children had received the vaccine and which had received the injected placebo fluid.
 (A smaller control group received no injection.
 Rather, officials observed them throughout the trial period for signs of polio infection.)